What is employee recognition?

 - Copying an employee on a complimentary email sent to their boss

 - Team lunch

 Formal employee recognition is a program that has consistent and clearly communicated criteria that aligns with specific company goals or values.
-It is usually publicly presented by a senior leader and used to recognize achievements with broad organizational impact.
+It is usually public recognition by a senior leader and used for recognizing employees and achievements that have broad organizational impact and business outcomes.